 Addiction does not occur through a lack of morals or a lack of willpower, either – more on that below.

 As outlined above, the chemical reactions taking place in the brain of someone with addiction differ significantly from those happening in the brains of those without addiction.

-The following factors can all impact your risk profile for addiction:
+The following certain risk factors can all impact your risk profile for addiction: